Arrays and Lists in SQL Server

 You find the data for the call overhead in the Excel file clientsummary.xls.
 When you open it, you will see less columns than in single-summary.xls, because I've factored out the operation type.
 Reasonably, the call overhead does not depend on whether the operation is UNPACK, JOIN, COUNT or EXISTS.

-In the Excel book, there are two sheets.
-For now we only look at the first sheet, Call Overhead.
+In the Excel book, there are three sheets.
+For now we only look at the first sheet, Call Overhead which holds the result from the original tests in 2009.
 Here you see two tables, one for integer data, one for string data.
 For each data type, I have sorted the methods per performance on the longest list length.
 I've drawn lines to divide the methods into groups.
 The numbers you see is the call overhead per call in milliseconds.
 They are presented with two decimals, which may seem brave, given that the timing resolution is only one millisecond.
 But the results are actually quite consistent when it comes to the division into groups.

 Table-valued Parameters

 Before you jump to conclusion, keep in mind that test script is written in Perl, and it uses a client API that sits on top of OLE DB, and which I have authored myself.
 That is, a quite untypical use case.
 Undoubtedly, most people will use TVPs through SqlClient and ADO .NET.
 Therefore, I wrote a test program in C# which is based on the same idea as my regular test script, but far less sophisticated and hardwired for the TVP methods.
 (In fact it is so unsophisticated that I wrote two programs, one for strings and one for numbers, tvptest.cs and tvptest_str.cs.).
 The only operation I tested was UNPACK, but as noted above the operation type should not matter.
-I tested both to pass a DataTable and a List<SqlDataRecord>.
+I tested to pass both a DataTable and a List<SqlDataRecord>.
 I measured two aspects of the call overhead: A) only the time for the call to ExecuteNonQuery and B) adding the time it takes to load the DataTable or the List.
 I made sure that for each test I had a new suite of numbers or words.
 I only ran each particular test 10 times.
-I did not test passing a DataReader, as I could not think of a way to test this fairly.
+The CSV_splitter class?
+See below under Notes added 2012.

 You can view the results of these tests in the sheet Call Overhead ADO.
 There are some new method names here: TVP$NOPK$DT$A, TVP$PK$LIST$B and so on.
 The bit DT means that the TVP was passed as a DataTable, and LIST that it was passed as a List<SqlDataRecord>.
 "Methods" ending in $A are the measurements for the call to ExecuteNonQuery only, whereas $B also includes the time it takes to load the DataTable or the List.